Sports' Premium Funding

 Staff have improved sports' knowledge to provide a stronger PE provision to our pupils.

 Gymnastics Coaching, Bushcraft Survival and Teacher Training

-Donald Carr (professional gymnastics coach) has been employed by the school to deliver high quality gymnastics sessions throughout the year to all year groups.
-Class teachers will work alongside him to learn new skills and improve the teaching of gym.
-Similarly, Jonathan Earle (outdoor education specialist) has been employed to deliver high quality bushcraft sessions to all year groups over the Spring Term 2023.
+Michelle Bailey (professional gymnastics coach) has been employed by the school to deliver high quality gymnastics sessions throughout the year to all year groups.
+Class teachers will work alongside her to learn new skills and improve the teaching of gym.
+Similarly, Jonathan Earle (outdoor education specialist) is being considered to return to deliver high quality bushcraft sessions to all year groups over the Spring/Summer Term 2024.
 Staff will work alongside him to learn new skills and improve the use of our outdoor areas building them into the curriculum.

 Improved gymnastics teaching.